Summer 2014 Events in Cowal and Argyll

-Following the success of the first Kyles Festival in 2012 the event returns to Argyll’s secret coast in 2013 with live music, real ales aplenty.
-Additional events last year were open mic spot, acoustic session, BBQ, local producers market, tug-o-war contest and a horse and carriage ‘taxi’ on the Saturday.
+The Kyles Festival returns to Argyll’s secret coast in 2014 with 3 days chock full of live music, amazing food and real ales aplenty as well as an open mic spot, acoustic session, BBQ, local producers market, tug-o-war contest and a horse and carriage ‘taxi’ on the Saturday.
 All in all it’s ‘a weekend of good music, great food and fabulous company’.

 Benmore Botanic Garden Open Day

 A great family day out with free admission to the Garden, children’s activities, plant sale, craft fair and home baking.
 Opens 12 noon.